Spring Garden Revival

 Property Line Compliance, Setback Requirements & Utility Protection for Lawn Edging in Dennis

-Lawn edging in Dennis must comply with local zoning setbacks, typically 3-10 feet from property lines, though it is important to verify current ordinances.
-Always respect easements and right-of-way restrictions.
-Before digging, contact Dig Safe 811 at least 48 hours in advance (72 hours recommended) to mark underground utilities, and use hand-digging near irrigation, lighting, gas, or electric lines.
-Personal protective equipment—such as safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves—is required.
-Maintain sight distance triangles of 30-50 feet at intersections and driveways, and avoid blocking hydrants, signage, or emergency access.
-For municipal or commercial work, a minimum 1M liability insurance and bonding may be required.
+Lawn edging in Dennis must comply with local zoning setbacks, typically ranging from 3-10 feet from property lines—always verify with the Dennis Building Department for current ordinances.
+Easement and right-of-way restrictions may apply, especially near public infrastructure.
+Before digging, contact Dig Safe 811 at least 48 hours in advance (72 hours recommended) to mark underground utilities; hand-digging is required near irrigation, lighting, gas, or electric lines.
+Safety protocols include using PPE such as safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves, along with regular equipment maintenance.
+Maintain sight distance triangles of 30-50 feet at intersections and driveways, and avoid obstructing hydrants, signage, or emergency access.
+For municipal work, a minimum 1M liability insurance and bonding may be required.

 Dennis Building Department